June 28 – July 3, 2015 Overnight Camp near Seattle with field trips into the North Cascades Mountain Wilderness

-Ages 5 & Up: You may also participate in the Day Camp running simultaneously.
+Ages 5 & Up: You may participate in the Day Camp running simultaneously.

 Camp Goals & Skills Covered:

-The goal of this camp session is to develop your artistic abilities, filming Nature TV videos in order to positively influence the world.
-Skills covered during this camp session may include, but are not limited to the following list, and are somewhat dependent on instructor preference and camper readiness:
+The goal of this camp session is to develop your artistic abilities by filming Nature TV videos to positively influence the world.
+Skills covered during this camp session may include, but are not limited to the following list: